SamuelSwartzberg/flashcardifying_text_temp/inf/inf.md

 A ⟮c+;s2;theme⟯ or ⟮c+;s1;skin⟯ (some people differentiate, but the differences don't seem consistent) is ⟮a set of visual pattern(s) (colors, icons, fonts, etc.) that determines the look and feel of a GUI⟯. ⟮hb;It may also refer to ⟮the set of files that define a theme/skin.⟯⟯ lxappearace is a gtk theme switcher

-### appearance

-#### skeuomorphs and skeuomorphicism

-A skeuomorph is a design inspired by a original design which retains elements from the original element that are no longer necessary in the new design, e.g. because it is funcionally different or in a new medium.
-Skeuomorphicism is a UI design approach that uses skeuomorphs that imitate real-life objects (though that would no longer be necessary on a digital devices).

-### widgeting toolkits

-### elements

-A UI element that enters a mode that blocks interaction with the main program and only allows interaction with the UI element, while it is visible is called modal, else it is modeless.

 #### menu